JakeWharton/jakewharton.com/_posts/2012-01-15-advanced-pre-honeycomb-animation.md

 is applied to the canvas rendering the view we can easily achieve all of the transformations of the native methods introduced in Honeycomb.

+{% codeblock lang:java %}
+void applyTransformation(float interpolatedTime, Transformation t) {
+    //Perform transformations
+}
+{% /codeblock %}

-So now that we know these transformations were possible how best to implement them in a manner that can be used by the new animation API.
+So now that we know these transformations were possible, how best to implement them in a manner that can be used by the new animation API?
 To accomplish this we use a few tricks of view animation in order to do this in a way that is as lightweight and fast as possible (we're on the UI thread, remember).